 Are Alcohol or Drugs ruining Your life?

-Unfortunately alcohol and or drugs are an integral part of everyday life for many people, and drug use among adults remains high.
+Unfortunately, alcohol and or drugs are an integral part of everyday life for many people, and drug use among adults remains high.
 Which is very troubling because they do have the knowledge and ability to kick the habit but many do not!
-Naturally the addictive nature of these substances is part of the problem but for many that habit can be beaten; you can get your life back.
-There is also an ever increasing consumption of recreational drugs, specifically alcohol, amongst younger people.
-Many of whom seem to feel immune to the addictive effects of drugs; despite all the information contrary to their currently held belief.
+Naturally, the addictive nature of these substances is part of the problem but for many that habit can be beaten; you can get your life back.
+There is also an ever-increasing consumption of recreational drugs, especially alcohol, amongst younger people.
+Many of whom seem to feel immune to the addictive nature of drugs; despite all the information to the contrary.

 Many drugs, some legal and some not, alter the function of the mind and are known as, mind-altering drugs.
 Of course, they all have the potential to affect brain function, regardless of how much is used.
 Some mind-altering drugs affect brain function only if a large amount is used or if it is overused.
 Some affect the brain in such a way that creates a want or need to reuse the drug again and again (craving).
 Others are less pervasive in nature but still not a good thing to do or habit to have.
 The problems created by the use of mind-altering drugs are given many different terms, for example, drug abuse, drug dependence, and drug addiction.
 Doctors and other experts often disagree about the exact meaning of these terms.
 But one thing they will likely agree on, is, that drugs or alcohol can really screw up your life and badly affect the lives of those who you love!
 Of course, if you are such a person, you already know this, so this information is of more use to a loved one of a drug user.